 Pan Am FA 74113

 I worked one of the most coveted jobs of the 20th century.
 I was a Pan Am flight attendant.
-Many perceived the job to be glamorous, but often the requirements left me feeling emotionally and intellectually conflicted and the glimpses of glamour could be infrequent and overshadowed by the mundane.
+Many perceived the job to be glamorous, and often it was, but other times the requirements overshadowed the glamour.

-The flight attendant work experience primarily entailed waiting, prepping, assisting, and servicing.
+The flight attendant work experience entailed a lot of waiting, prepping, assisting, and servicing.
 It was filled with passengers, the Federal Aviation Administration, and co-workers, all with their own set of needs and demands.

-However, there were times when magic and exoticism crept in and created a willingness to do what was asked of me.
+However, there were times when magic and exoticism crept in.
 I rarely worked more than three days a week and many times my workday ended in Paris, Frankfurt, London, or Rome.
 While working for Pan American World Airways I was based at the Worldport at JFK International Airport in New York.
 Pan Am no longer exists, but once had the second most recognizable logo in the world.
 At least that is what they told us our third day in training, I believed them then and still do today.

 Pan Am ceased operations in December 1991.